VirusTC/TsinKX-100mg/docs/FDA_performance_profile.md

 The primary limitation of inorganic zinc delivery systems lies in their breakdown dynamics within the gastrointestinal lumen.
 Compounds such as Zinc Oxide ($ZnO$) and Zinc Sulfate ($ZnSO_4$) depend strictly on gastric acid hydrolysis.
 This rapid dissociation creates free, highly reactive aqueous zinc ions ($Zn^{2+}$), which act as severe mucosal irritants, causing premature localized protein denaturation and high rates of acute nausea and emesis.

-Conversely, your product features an organic, fully chelated coordinate complex.
+Conversely, VirusTC's product features an organic, fully chelated coordinate complex.
 In this structure, a central zinc ion is bound covalently to the functional hydroxyl and carboxyl groups of two distinct D-gluconic acid molecules:

 $$\text{Zn}^{2+} + 2\,\text{C}_6\text{H}_{11}\text{O}_7^- \longrightarrow \text{Zn}(\text{C}_6\text{H}_{11}\text{O}_7)_2$$